jerrychihchun/pseudo-profundity/README.md

 ## In this repository

 This is a text classification task predicting the presence of pseudo-profundity.
-The older classifiers presented below are now removed and newer methods will continue to be updated in the now one compact notebook.
+The older classifiers presented below are now removed and newer methods continue to be updated in the now one compact notebook.
+The metadata and trained vectors are updated accordingly in tsv files.
 An introduction to pseudo-profundity and former findings will follow.
-In the current notebook are five models: **MLP, SingleLSTM, DoubleLSTM, GRU, 1DConv**.
+Former experimented models are: **MLP, SingleLSTM, DoubleLSTM, GRU, 1DConv**.
 Their validation accuracies and losses are shown as below as well as individual predictions on two example sentences where 1 indicates the absence and 0 the presence of pseudo-profundity.

 <img src="./figures/accuracy.png" width="350" height="235"><img src="./figures/loss.png" width="346" height="235">